-- Allow the TDC appointed person to carry out licence checks with the DVLA with them present; - Have a valid driving licence; - Report any endorsement or disqualification from driving to their manager; - Additionally, for employees using their own vehicle, complete a declaration supplying insurance and MOT details to the Council; - Be made aware that the Council will not reimburse fuel expenses for travel for any employee who has not undergone the appropriate licence, insurance and MOT checks.
+- Allow the TDC appointed person to carry out licence checks with the DVLA with them present. - Have a valid driving licence; - Report any disqualification from driving to their manager; - Supply Copies of Business Use Insurance and MOT details to the Council. - Have paid the Vehicle Excise Duty for the vehicle. - Be made aware that the Council will not reimburse fuel expenses for travel for any employee who has not undergone the appropriate licence, insurance and MOT checks.

-Employees are responsible for any infringement of the law whilst driving and are also responsible for fines (including those for parking violations) relating to any road traffic offence they commit and will include any administration charges incurred by TDC.
+Employees are responsible for any infringement of the law whilst driving and are responsible for fines (including those for parking violations) relating to any road traffic offence they commit and will include any administration charges incurred by TDC.